seita-f/Kaggle-Rules-Classification/README.md

 - Hiden rules exisiting in the test data are revealed by experts.
 <img width="700" height="400" alt="Screen Shot 2025-10-08 at 20 56 48" src="https://github.com/user-attachments/assets/737170d2-f344-46fc-bf3c-7a7aac0ae1b0" />

+- I believe the test data I used contains all of these rules, but I can’t view the entire dataset due to Kaggle’s system restrictions.
+So creating a few of synthetic data manually might help.